`The peculiar risk lay in the possibility of

 the Morlocks I now began to appreciate.

 `The next night I did not sleep well.
-Probably my health was
+Probably

 a little disordered.
 I was oppressed with perplexity and doubt.